 Broceliande is the name given to Merlin's forest in Brittany.
-According to the French Arthurian folklore, the fairy Viviane met and imprisoned Merlin there.
+According to the French Arthurian folklore, the fairy Vivian (Nimue)

-Although Channel 4 made a programme called “Feral Children” that included the case of Oxana Malaya, it was in 2006, not 1999.
+The Channel 4 programme called Feral Children that included the case of Oxana Malaya was made in 2006, not 1999.

 Longleat is an English stately home and the seat of the Marquesses of Bath.
 Since 1966 it has housed a Safari Park attraction and so

 Chimerism exists in humans and other animals.

 Fairy cattle have red ears in medieval Irish and Welsh folklore.
-This was extended to dogs and horses.
+This extended to dogs and horses.

 The River Wye is the fifth longest river in the UK.
 She flows through Wales into the Severn, and runs close to the southern border

 Undine is a name coined by Paraselsus in the 17th century.
 These days it generally refers to water nymphs, called nixies or necks in

-The Severn is the longest river in the UK, flowing through Wales and west central England to form the Bristol Channel, dividing Wales and England.
+The Severn is the longest river in the UK, flowing through Wales and west central England to form the Bristol Channel.
+She divides

+Wales and England.
 Her Welsh name is Hafren and the Romans called her Sabrina.

 Seven league boots appear in European folklore as a great way for the poor to travel rapidly.

 Although December 1999 saw the rare event of a full moon and the solstice occurring at the same time, the actual timing

+to shapeshift.
 If the mother used a foal's placenta as a charm to avert pain, it would result in a male child being a werewolf.
 A (?later)